AIST > CBRC > SEQ > MCF

 |Length||4 million letters||3 billion letters|

-Genomes are palimpsests of unthinkable antiquity, which hold the secrets to technology more advanced than any achievement of human civilization.
+Genomes are palimpsests of unimaginable antiquity, which hold the secrets to technology more advanced than any achievement of human civilization.
 We live in exciting times: genomes have been sequenced only recently, and we have barely begun to decipher them.

 I have two research styles: developing software tools for analyzing biological data, and investigating biological questions computationally.
 Recently I have been sucked into tool development, but I'd like to return to biological questions sometime.